-I work at Tech North, telling the story of tech in the North of England.
+I'm a tech and media consultant, speaker, writer and educator.
 Welcome to my Nuzzel-powered newsletter.
 I didn't add any sponsored links you see, and I don't benefit from them.

 After my trip to SXSW and a couple of days off, today is that most scary of days - the 'catch up with everything AND do everything that needs doing today' day.
 Better get on with it, but here's what I've been reading.